fronzbot/fronzbot.github.io/_posts/2017-12-27-bringing-vhs-to-the-future.md

 ### Using AVIDemux to Split Scenes

 For my early (i.e. _old_) VHS tapes, there almost always was a black frame between adjacent scenes.
 So my settings for `PySceneDetect` worked super well.
 In fact, they worked _so_ well that I decided to just run a batch script on Windows to split all my videos and move the original file to my UnRAID array for safe keeping.
-Unfortunately, I ran this script before fixing the audio desync issues, so I'd have to go in and manually deskew each scene, rather than a whole video.
+Unfortunately, I ran this script before fixing the audio de-sync issues, so I'd have to go in and manually de-skew each scene, rather than a whole video.
 This doesn't take a _whole_ lot of work, so I wasn't too worried about it.

 However...